esyede/rakit/packages/docs/data/database/magic.md

     ])
     ->get();

-// Dalam WHERE
+// In WHERE
 $users = DB::table('users')
     ->where(DB::raw('YEAR(created_at)'), '=', 2024)
     ->get();

-// Dalam ORDER BY
+// In ORDER BY
 $users = DB::table('users')
     ->order_by(DB::raw('votes * 2'), 'desc')
     ->get();